nginxinc/nginx-loadbalancer-kubernetes/docs/http/http-installation-guide.md

 ## Prometheus and Grafana Server

-During the testing of the Solution, it is useful to see visually, the load balancing and HTTP Split Ratios using a chart or graph.
+During the testing of the Solution, it is useful to see visually, the load balancing and HTTP Split Ratios using a chart or graph over time.

-Here are the instructions to run 2 Docker containers on a Server, which will collect the Nginx Plus statistics from Prometheus, and graph them with Grafana.
+Here are the instructions to run 2 Docker containers on a Monitor Server, which will collect the Nginx Plus statistics from Prometheus, and graph them with Grafana.

 - Review, edit and place the sample `prometheus.yml` file in /etc/prometheus folder.